-- Before beginning trailer operation, make sure that each operator reads and understands the safety instructions presented in the Safety Section of this manual. - Before beginning trailer operation, make sure that each operator reads and understands the instructions presented in the Operating Instructions Section of this manual. - Make sure all gear is properly stowed and secured before moving the trailer. - Always make sure the hydraulic controls are in the neutral position (disengaged) before attempting to start the tractor engine. - Make sure everyone is a safe distance away from the trailer when starting or when attempting to operate the trailer.
-Pay special attention to the rear area when starting or operating the trailer. - No one under the age of twenty-one (21) should be allowed to operate the trailer.
+- Before beginning trailer operation, make sure that each operator reads and understands the safety instructions presented in the Safety Section of this manual. - Before beginning trailer operation, make sure that each operator reads and understands the instructions presented in the Operating Instructions Section of this manual. - Make sure all gear is properly stowed and secured before moving the trailer. - Always make sure the hydraulic controls are in the neutral position (disengaged) before attempting to start the tractor engine. - Make sure everyone is a safe distance away from the trailer when starting or when attempting to operate the trailer. - No one under the age of twenty-one (21) should be allowed to operate the trailer.
 The operator must also hold a valid Driver's License and CDL, with the appropriate endorsements for the state where the trailer will be operated.